TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 ## Setup Guide

 ### IR Emitter setup
 The IR emitters must be arranged with 2 emitters on opposite edges of your screen/monitor forming a rectangle or square.
 For example, if you're playing on a small PC monitor, you can use 2 Wii sensor bars; one on top of your screen and one below.
-However, if you're playing on a TV, you should consider building a set of high power black IR LEDs.
+However, if you're playing on a TV, you should consider building a set of high power black IR LEDs and arranging them like (larger) sensor bars at the top and bottom of the display.

 ### Arduino Library Dependencies
 Be sure to have the following libraries installed depending on the board you are using (or just install them all).